-God’s law, summarized in the Ten Commandments, teaches that “you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength” and "you shall love your neighbor as yourself” (Mark 12:30–31).
+God’s law, summarized in the Ten Commandments, teaches that “you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” and “You shall love your neighbor as yourself” (Mark 12:30–31).
 Furthermore, you have an innate sense of right and wrong, because you are made in God’s image.
 Romans 2:15 teaches that your conscience carries on a running debate about whether what you are doing or not doing is right or wrong.
 There is no escaping this.

 But because God is perfectly loving in his awesome holiness, he has not abandoned humanity in this desperate situation.
-“For God so loved the world that he gave his only begotten Son, that whoever believes in him should not perish but have everlasting life” (John 3:16).
+“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life” (John 3:16).
 The Bible teaches that God the Father has provided a lawyer for all who turn from their sin, confess their guilt and beg for mercy.
-In 1 John 2:1–2 we are told, "My little children, these things I write to you, that you may not sin.
-And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
-And he himself is the propitiation for our sins ."
+In 1 John 2:1–2 we are told: “My little children, I am writing these things to you so that you may not sin.
+But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.
+He is the propitiation for our sins ...”

 Simply pray, “Lord, I am a sinner.
 I need an advocate.
 Please, forgive me for my sins, change my heart and be my Lord and Savior.”

 If this is your prayer and you mean it, then you have been forgiven and you have become a follower of Jesus Christ.
 This means that you need to associate with his people in his church, where his infallible Word the Bible is faithfully preached and practiced.
-He says, “Take up the cross and follow me" (Mark 10:21).
+He says, “Take up the cross and follow Me” (Mark 10:21 NKJV).